-H3.1 Work with the private residential development sector to ensure that new 35 developments include dwelling unit types and price points that are affordable could be considered include:
+H3.1 Work with the private residential development sector to ensure that new developments include dwelling unit types and price points that are affordable for the Region's residents.

-Consider ordinance standards and related techniques designed to integrate affordable housing as a required component of large residential developments.
 Unlike some states, the Commonwealth of Pennsylvania has not established statutory requirements that mandate a minimum percentage of new dwelling units in a development be designated as "affordable housing" units.
 Nevertheless, the municipalities could consider applying zoning ordinance standards that encourage the provision of affordable housing.
-Techniques that
+Techniques that could be considered include:

-- Density Bonuses: Residential density bonuses could be integrated into municipal zoning ordinances to allow higher project densities for projects that meet affordable housing criteria. - Permitted By-Right: Residential projects meeting affordable housing criteria could be permitted as a matter of right while projects that do not meet such goals could require special exception or conditional use approval. - H3.3 Review technical development standards to potentially reduce the fixed cost of development. ıħı
+- Density Bonuses: Residential density bonuses could be integrated into municipal zoning ordinances to allow higher project densities for projects that meet affordable housing criteria. - Permitted By-Right: Residential projects meeting affordable housing criteria could be permitted as a matter of right while projects that do not meet such goals could require special exception or conditional use approval.

+H3.3 Review technical development standards to potentially reduce the fixed cost of development. đ